 What is a Wrongful Termination?

-Many people say they have been "wrongfully terminated" or "wrongfully discharged" if they were fired unfairly, arbitrarily, or without just cause.
+Many people say they have been "wrongfully terminated" or "wrongfully discharged" if they were fired unfairly, arbitrarily or without just cause.
 But not every unfair firing is illegal.
-That is because most employees who work in New Jersey and New York can be fired for almost any reason, or even for no reason at all.
-Lawyers call this being an employee “at will,” since you can be fired or resign at any time and for almost any reason.
-Unless you have a written or verbal term of years’ employment contract, are a civil service employee, are a member of a labor union, or have some other legal protection from being fired, then you probably are an employee at will.
+That is because most employees who work in New Jersey and New York can be fired for almost any reason or even for no reason at all.
+Lawyers call this being an employee at will since you can be fired or resign at will.
+Unless you have a written or verbal term of years’ employment contract, are a civil service employee, are a member of a labor union or have some other legal protection from being fired, you probably are an employee at will.

 Can I Sue If I Was Wrongfully Fired?

 Fortunately, there are many important exceptions to employment at will.
 For example, in New Jersey and New York it is illegal discrimination if your company fires you because of your age, color, gender, mental or physical disability, marital status, national origin, pregnancy, race, religion, sexual orientation, or veteran or military status.

 Similarly, depending on the circumstances it can be illegal for your employer to terminate your employment in retaliation for objecting to a violation of the law, because you took a leave under the Family & Medical Leave Act (FMLA, or because you asserted a claim under a state or federal wage and hour law.
 You also could have a discrimination claim if you were forced to quit because your employer refused to provide you a reasonable accommodation for your physical or mental disability, or for your religious beliefs.